karan8891/gcs-to-bq-cloud_function-dataflow/README.md

 + Creation of buckets for temporary files, metadata, and user data.
 + Creation of Big Query dataset and table.
 + Creating a Dataflow job using 'Text file Cloud Storage to Big Query.
++ We have to load 'user defined function' and schema to metadata for Dataflow jon creation.
 + Testing the job.
 (Screenshot attached)
 + To automate the entire process, we have created a cloud function which triggers when the data is loaded in cloud storage.